 Does bleach kill bed bug eggs?

-Bleach is an effective chemical for killing bed bugs if it applied directly.
+Bleach is an effective chemical for killing bed bugs if it is applied directly.

 However, you cannot soak your mattress in bleach if you want to use it later.

-If you spray the bleach on mattress bed bugs or any other pests may hide inside it.
+If you spray the bleach on the mattress, bed bugs or other pests may hide inside it.

 Is it possible to have just one male bed bug?

-If you found only one-bed bug try to kill it because if it is a female bed bug it will lay an egg and increase the population.
+If you found only one-bed bug try to kill it because it is a female bed bug, it will lay an egg and increase the population.

 Is it possible to have a one-bed bug?